hanya/pyuno3ext/README.md

-PyUNO Extension for Python 3.X
+PyUNO Extension for Python 2.7 and 3.X
 ===========

-This provides PyUNO built with Python 3.X for Apache OpenOffice 4.X.
+This provides PyUNO as extension packages built with Python both 2.7 and 3.X for Apache OpenOffice 4.X.
 The code is based on Apache OpenOffice revision 1591060.